renpy/renpy/sphinx/source/testcases.rst

 run clause
 -------------
-Runs the provided :ref:`screen-language action <screen-actions>`.
+Runs the provided :ref:`screen-language action <screen-actions>` or list of actions.

-Ready if and when a button containing the provided action would be sensitive.
+Ready if and when a button containing the provided action (or list) would be sensitive.

-.. does it accept a list of actions ?

 pause clause
 ---------------